pmem/pmem.github.io/content/pmdk/libpmem.md

 this call in your program will allow you to decide what to do when given a non-pmem file.
 Your program could decide to print an error message and exit (for example: "ERROR: This program only works on pmem").
-But it seems more likely you will want to save the result of `pmem_is_pmem()` as shown above, and then use that flag to decide what to do when flushing changes to persistence as later in this example program.
+But it seems more likely you will want to save the value of `is_pmem`, and then use that flag to decide what to do when flushing changes to persistence as later in this example program.

-{{< highlight c "linenos=true,hl_lines=2,linenostart=79" >}}
+{{< highlight c "linenos=true,hl_lines=2,linenostart=41" >}}
     /* store a string to the persistent memory */ strcpy(pmemaddr, "hello, persistent memory");
 {{< /highlight >}}

 The novel thing about pmem is you can copy to it directly, like any memory.
-The `strcpy()` call shown on line 80 above is just the usual _libc_ function that stores a string to memory.
+The `strcpy()` call shown on line 42 above is just the usual _libc_ function that stores a string to memory.
 If this example program were to be interrupted either during or just after the `strcpy()` call, you can't be sure which parts of the string made it all the way to the